-County Park Nursery was started by Graham and Margaret Hutchins in 1955 on a small patch of land in their backyard in Essex.
+County Park Nursery was started by Graham and Margaret Hutchins in 1955 on a small patch of land in their backyard in Hornchurch.

-Over the years they won numerous awards for exhibitions and shows, including a Gold medal at Chelsea Flower Show as well as several Lindley medals and RHS Gilts.
+We have won numerous awards over the years for exhibitions and shows, including a Gold at Chelsea Flower show as well as several Lindley medals and Rhs Gilts.

-County Park Nursery has introduced over 300 new plants and cultivars to date, several of which have received The RHS Award of Merit.
+County Park Nursery has introduced over 300 new plants and cultivars into British gardens to date, several of which have received The RHS award of merit.

-Having undergone some major changes over the last few years, the Nursery is now run by Paul (Graham's grandson).
-After several years of standstill, we have now re-located the nursery to a new site in an old Victorian walled garden in Hampshire.
+Having undergone some major changes over the last few years the Nursery is now run by Paul Boosey (Graham's Grandson).
+After several years of stand still we relocated the nursery to a new site in an old Victorian walled garden in Hampshire.

-Still mainly focusing on Australasian species, a new chapter for County Park Nursery begins, but legendary plantsman Graham, and his quirky unique little nursery in Hornchurch will always be remembered, and the legacy continues.
+Still mainly focusing on Australasian species, a new chapter for County Park Nursery begins, but legendary plantsman Graham and his quirky unique little nursery in Hornchurch will always be fondly remembered and his legacy continues.

 The culmination of Graham's years of specialisation of Hebes, first published in 1997.